 For this reason, we decided to use an adaptive curriculum, which adjusts the target width dynamically, depending on the recent success rate.
 Specifically, we define a curriculum state, which is initialized with an initial target diameter of 60 cm.
 Every 10K update steps, the current policy is evaluated on 30 complete episodes, for which target diameters are chosen, depending on the current state of the curriculum.
 Based on the percentage of targets reached within the permitted 1.5 s (success rate), the curriculum state is updated.
 If the success rate falls below 70%, it is increased by 1 cm; if the success rate exceeds 90%, it is decreased by 1 cm.
-To avoid target sizes that are larger than the initial width or are too close to zero, we clipped the resulting value to the interval [0.1 cm, 60 cm].
+To avoid target [0.1 cm, 60 cm].

-At the beginning of each episode, the target diameter is set to the current curriculum state with probability $1-\varepsilon$ , and sampled uniformly randomly between 0.1 cm and 60 cm with probability $\varepsilon=0.1$ , which has proven to be a reasonable choice.
-This ensures in particular that all required target sizes occur throughout the training phase, and thus prevents forgetting how to solve "simpler" tasks (in literature, often referred to as catastrophic forgetting; see, e.g., McCloskey et al. 91).
+At the beginning of each episode, the target diameter is set to the current curriculum state with probability $1 - \varepsilon$ , and sampled uniformly randomly between 0.1 cm and 60 cm with probability $\varepsilon = 0.1$ , which has proven to be a reasonable choice.
+This ensures in particular that all required target sizes occur throughout the training phase, and thus prevents forgetting how to solve "simpler" tasks (in literature, often referred to as catastrophic forgetting; see, e.g., McCloskey et al.).